-7.304.61 Pre-Placement Activities
+7.304.61 Pre-Placement Activities [Rev. eff.
+1/1/16]

-- A. The child/youth shall have a medical examination before placement or a screening as soon as is reasonably possible after placement.
+- A. The child shall have a medical examination before placement or a screening as soon as is reasonably possible after placement.
 The county department shall assure that the screening is consistent with the Early Periodic Screening Diagnosis and Treatment initial screening described in Section 8.286.01 of the Department of Health Care Policy and Financing's Medical Assistance manual (10 CCR 2505-10).
 If a medical, dental, or psychological evaluation is necessary and cannot be covered under Medicaid, third-party insurance, or other sources, the county department may purchase it under program services.
-See General Information and Policies section (7.000) and Resources, Reimbursement, and Reporting Section (7.400) of this manual. - B. Prior to the placement of a child/youth in a child placement agency or county foster care home, the placing agency may review the written family assessment, home study, and background checks of the foster parent(s) for use in determining if the home is appropriate for the needs of the child/youth. - C. When the child/youth is part of a sibling group and the sibling group is being placed out of the home, it shall be presumed that placement of the entire sibling group in the joint placement is in the best interests of the children/youth in order to sustain family relationships.
-Such presumption may be rebutted by the county by a preponderance of the evidence that placement of the entire sibling group in the joint placement is not in the best interests of a child/youth or of the children/youth.
-The county shall make thorough efforts to locate a joint placement for all of the children/youth in the sibling group unless: - 1) It is not in the best interests of the children/youth to be placed as a group and - 2) These efforts do not unreasonably delay permanency for any child.
+See General Information and Policies section (7.000) and Resources, Reimbursement, and Reporting Section (7.400) of this manual. - B. Prior to the placement of a child in a child placement agency or county foster care home, the placing agency may review the written family assessment, home study, and background checks of the foster parent(s) for use in determining if the home is appropriate for the needs of the child. - C. When the child is part of a sibling group and the sibling group is being placed out of the home, if the county department locates an appropriate capable, willing, and available joint placement for all of the children in the sibling group, it shall be presumed that placement of the entire sibling group in the joint placement is in the best interests of the children.
+Such presumption may be rebutted by the county by a preponderance of evidence that placement of the entire sibling group in the joint placement is not in the best interests of a child or of the children.
+If the child is a part of a sibling group, the county shall make thorough efforts to locate a joint placement for all of the children in the sibling group unless it is not in the best interests of the children to be placed as a group and these efforts do not unreasonably delay permanency for any child.
+Efforts to place siblings as a group shall be documented in the child's case record. - D. The county department shall share all available information about the child, including relevant social, medical and educational history, behavior problems, court involvement, parental visitation plans, and other specific characteristics of the child, with the provider before placement.
+It shall share additional information when obtained.
+The county department shall inform foster parents of court hearings involving children in care. - E. A child's foster care placement shall not be delayed in order to recruit a same race home when a foster family is available who is of other ethnic or racial identity than that of the child. - F. The county department shall document all pre-placement activities in the case file. - G. The county department shall execute the Provider Contract and Agreement with county department certified foster homes and county department sponsored group homes, and the agreement to purchase Child Placement Agency or Residential Child Care Facility services with Child Placement Agencies and Residential Child Care Facilities before placement.
+The Agreement to Purchase form is child specific and shall be completed for each child placed through a Child Placement Agency or with a Residential Child Care Facility.